accesscode-2-1/kitkat/unit-0/week-2.md

 Anthony McBride

-* This week's medium post: Grit!
-(I completely agree with this concept.
-I have experienced this first hand in previous school settings.
-The more I wanted to succeed, the better I did.
-Doing it out of necessity generally did not produce better results than with things I was interested in.)
+* This week's medium post: https://medium.com/@McBride_Anthony/that-moment-when-you-finish-the-project-but-can-t-figure-out-how-to-push-it-170ba534a678
 * Last week’s goal: Find a way for me to implement loops logically.
 (Success!)
 * What went well (what goals did you meet?)
 I met last week's goal.
 I have gotten a little better at using git.
 I have also completed several projects that I hadn't previously.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
 I had a major issue with git when trying to push my completed adventure game last night.
 I eventually decided to create a new directory and copy my game into it so that I could push that to a newly created repo.